hpcleuven/VscDocumentation/source/software/matlab_parallel_computing.rst

 ::

-    $ matlab -nodisplay          # this will avoid launching the GUI, but you can do this if you prefer (slow)
+    $ matlab -nodisplay          # the '-nodisplay' option avoids launching the GUI, but you leave this out if you prefer (slow)
     $ # Within Matlab
     $ >> configCluster;

+The `configCluster` function will request you to specify a cluster (`wice` or `genius`).
+Please use the one you are on already.

-There is a range of additional properties that you can set on the cluster profile.
+There is a range of additional properties you can set for the cluster profile.
 Before you can edit these, you first need to get a handle on the cluster
 profile:

 ::